OCSInventory-NG/OCSInventory-ocsreports/README.md

       - Net::Netmask
       - Net::Ping or Nmap::Parser
     - Data::UUID is used to create a unique id for every machine
-    - Parse::EDID is used to inventory monitor and replaces monitor-edid from Mandriva.
+    - Parse::EDID is used to inventory monitor and will replace monitor-edid from Mandriva.

   ####The following commands are needed:
     - dmidecode on Linux and *BSD (i386, amd64, ia64) => dmidecode is required to read the BIOS stats.